 Specimens seemed very rare in private collections.
 None were to be found in online stores and my inquiries to dealers and collectors failed for several years.
-This is only in 2010 that I got the opportunity to acquire a specimen (ex.
-TC66.4, 50.4g, N23.130,1).
-It was a superb endcut exemplifying the internal structure of aubrites and it was offered at a reasonable price.
-Learning that I could get another fragment (Fig. 1) a few months later and that a fellow collector was willing to trade a Sikhote-Alin meteorite from the Russian Academy of Sciences for the 50.4g endcut, I did not hesitate and abandoned TC66.4.
-Specimen TC66.5 was five times smaller but reminded me of the specimen I had seen in 2007.
-The specimen found a place of choice in The Tricottet Collection.
+This is only in 2011 that I got the opportunity to acquire a specimen, which reminded me, for its size, of the specimen I had seen in 2007.
+The specimen found a place of choice in The Tricottet Collection (Fig. 1).

 The story could have ended there but then occurred the Tissint meteorite fall, in Morrocco, on 18 July 2011, the first Martian meteorite fall since Zagami, in 1962.
 The Tissint meteorite literally opened the doors (or should we say the drawers) of museum collections, especially in the United States.
-And then was a continuous flow of Norton County fragments from the UNM inundating the market.
+And then was a continuous flow of Norton County fragments from the UNM inundating the market1.
 Prices dropped, which was a good thing (especially since I had not purchased the 2007 specimen and also because I had no intention to resell the specimen in collection).
-I took that chance to buy a few more fragments, a complete series of successive UNM numbers (Fig. 2).
+I took that chance to buy a few more fragments, a series of five consecutive UNM numbers (Fig. 2).
 Norton County meteorites with UNM provenance are not rare.
 As of 1965, the UNM collection counted about 8,000 fragments with a weight of 1 gram or more.
 Including specimens under one gram, the 1965 catalogue goes up to the inventory number N.15000 (all specimens being numbered and weighted!
 LaPaz, 1965).
-Noteworthy about one thousand more specimens were added to the UNM collection later on, as indicated in the fourth catalog of the UNM meteorite collection (Scott et al., 1990).
+Noteworthy about one thousand more specimens were added to the UNM collection later on, as indicated in the fourth catalogue of the UNM meteorite collection (Scott et al., 1990).
 How many specimens did UNM deaccession before the 2011-2012 trades?
 How many after?
 A thorough analysis of the different collection catalogues should help answering this question (it is however out of the scope of this short note).
 Four published catalogues exist: LaPaz (1965), Lange et al. (1980), Scott et al. (1986) and Scott et al. (1990).
 The most recent catalogue is available online only, one of the tragedies of the digital era with only printouts available for one collector's library.
-Now can we say that there is a difference between the once rare, coveted, Norton County UNM fragments and the new one-click away Norton County UNM fragments??
+Now, can we say that there is a difference in value between the once rare, coveted, Norton County UNM fragments and the newly available Norton County UNM fragments??
 My opinion, since the true value is in the eye of the beholder, is that there is.
-The fragment shown in Figure 1 was certainly once one of these treasured meteorites, hidden under a table at mineral shows, and then cherished by its successive owners (TC66.5 chain-of-custody: unk. / M. Oswald / M. Bandli / Tricottet Collection).
+The fragment shown in Figure 1 was certainly once one of these treasured meteorites, hidden under a table at mineral shows, and then cherished by its successive owners (Chain-of-custody of the 11.2g specimen: unk. / M. Oswald / M. Bandli / The Tricottet Collection).
 Let's say that the "new" specimens have less charisma.
-Now is the interesting part.
-One can distinguish between specimens, pre and post-Tissint, by tracking the UNM inventory number of Norton County meteorite fragments in the different catalogues (Fig. 3).
-While the series of 5 (from N.2605 to N.2609) is in both 1965 and 1990 catalogues, N.299 is in the 1965 catalogue but not in the 1990 catalogue.
+Here is the interesting part: One can distinguish between specimens, pre and post-Tissint, by tracking the UNM inventory number of Norton County meteorite fragments in the different catalogues (Fig. 3).
+While the series of five (from N.2605 to N.2609) is in both 1965 and 1990 catalogues, N.299 is only referred in the 1965 catalogue.
 I have now to find the two other catalogues (from 1980 and 1986) to better assess the deaccession year of this specimen.
 In fact, the story of the UNM Norton County meteorite fragments has become even more interesting.

 LaPaz, L. (1965), Catalog of the Collections of The Institute of Meteoritics The University of New Mexico, as of October 1, 1965, University of New Mexico Publications in Meteoritics Number 4, New Mexico University Press